rivas-lab/ukbb-tools/04_gwas/check_gwas/202007/README.md

 We took the phenotype category information from [`05_gbe`](/05_gbe/extras/20200812_GBE_category).

+The master phe file version used in this GWAS freeze was`master.20200408.phe`.

 #### Line counts and the number of hits

 - [`line.count.sh`](line.count.sh): this script counts the number of lines and the number of hits.
 Specifically, this script takes the GWAS summary statistics (in `/gwas/current/<population>` directory) and generate a small table consists of the following columns: